 - Helping wildlife through planting of native hedge on the boundary, and also planting of pond area.

-- Saving energy – our eco-warriors have made posters reminding people of the need to turn off the lights; they also take responsibility for turning off the computers at lunchtime
+- Saving energy – we have posters reminding people of the need to turn off the lights; children also take responsibility for turning off the computers after use

 - Talking and thinking about the world – the children have been discussing their role in helping to save the planet, and why they should care – there have been some excellent discussions on this issue, and they have shown real responsibility for their own actions in making a difference.

-- Kimble Bear – since Spring half term a new Kimble Bear has been purchased who is going further afield in his travels!
+- Kimble Bear – Kimble Bear has been further afield in his travels!
 The photos that he sends and the letters/postcards/e-mails that he sends are teaching our pupils about how others live in different parts of the world.

 Car sharing and park and walk

 For families new to the school, or for those families who have forgotten, when your child comes to school by bike, scooter or by foot (including the walking crocodile on Wednesday and Friday, or parking at Kimble station and walking over the fields) they get a sticker for their Passport.
 There are three Passports – Bronze, Silver and Gold.
 Blank passports are kept by Mrs Jeffs – if your child doesn’t yet have one or has lost theirs over the school holiday, please ask for another one.
 When the passport is completed it is signed by Mrs Jeffs and your child is entitled to a free swim (or another sporting activity) at the local leisure centre.